2045 Metropolitan Transportation Plan

 - Several community partners shared information (RTA, RTP, GoTriangle, GoRaleigh, Member Jurisdictions).

 IV.
-Project Maps and List Approved by CAMPO's Executive Board
+Project Maps and Lists Approved by CAMPO's Executive Board

-The Executive Board unanimously approved the project maps and projects list at their Meeting on December 13, 2017.
-They approved the "Additional Funding" scenario.
+The Executive Board unanimously approved the project maps and projects list at their meeting on December 13, 2017.
+The "Additional Funding" scenario was approved.

 V. Final 2045 MTP Document Approved by Executive Board

-The final Executive Board action involved in the adoption of the 2045 MTP, approval of the final 2045 MTP Report narratives, occurred at their February Meeting.
+The final Executive Board action involved in the adoption of the 2045 MTP, approval of the final 2045 MTP Report narratives, occurred at their meeting on February 21, 2018.

 Final Report Document (Entire Report)